LHdezLP/REACT_project/README.md

 The register option allows for new users to be stored in the database.

+It is advised to register your own user to test the crud.

+!!IMPORTANT: use an alias and a fake password, refrain from using a password you use every day.

+Username and password already registered in the database that can be used for testing: luis, luis123

 ## JSON Array
 ---
 The `carrousel.js` file contains an array of objects representing images and descriptions for the carousel on the Home page.